 Anyone that has directed a race can tell you that putting on an event is not as easy as picking an ideal course, on an ideal date, with an ideal charity partner, and then simply getting a permit as a formality.

-According to the book, Organizing Running Events, by Phil Stewart, race director of the Credit Union Cherry Blossom 10 Mile race in Washington, DC, you need to allow six months or more for the permitting process from start to finish.
+According to the RRCA Race Director certification textbook, Organizing Running Events, by Phil Stewart, race director of the Credit Union Cherry Blossom 10 Mile Race, allow six months or more for the permitting process from start to finish.
 The length of time for your permitting process will depend on the distance of the race, complexities of the event, expected participant numbers for the race, and other factors that effect putting on a local road race.

 It is important to understand the standards of review of a government board.
 In a nutshell, you need to know the permitting process in your community well in advance of planning your event and applying for a permit.
 You certainly need to clearly understand the permitting requirements and process long before you start selling race registrations.
 It is unethical to sell race registrations before beginning the permitting process.